-TH2171-TH2172 Theory Pedagogy 1/2
+TH2171-TH2172 Theory Pedagogy 1 & 2 2 hrs weekly/2 credits per semester

 This course is a study of principles, methods, and materials in the teaching of music theory on the adult level.
 It requires observation and practice teaching.

 TH2240 Italian Voices